Last fall I attended the Blender Conference 2017, one of the most invigorating experiences of my life.

-During the past 2 years alongside my other ventures I have started work on a fully illustrated children's book.
-Progress on my book can be followed by Patrons on my Patreon Page which will be launched in the beginning of spring.
+During the past 2 years alongside my other ventures, I have started work on a fully illustrated children's book.
+Progress on my book can be followed by Patrons on my Patreon Page which will be launched in spring.

 In 2017 I decided to completely dedicate my time to further developing my own creations and stopped taking on commissions.
 I had to concentrate on my illustrated children's book (for print and as an immersive interactive 3D web application) and bringing my 2D and 3D characters to life in animations.
 For 2D animation I used the excellent program Moho Pro but 3D animation was a different thing....

 3D animation is complex and therefore going back and forth between different programs to get the job done is part of the trade.
 One's computer skills become very flexible through the process but it's not an ideal situation.
 I tried out 3D animation programs like Lightwave, Poser Pro, Maya, Blender, Houdini.
 All are great programs and each has its pros and cons.